World Sleep Day - How the world sleeps

 1. World Sleep Day

-Sleep is a fundamental part of our lives and plays an important role in our health and everyday well-being.
-World Sleep Day is an annual day of action created by the World Sleep Society to raise awareness of sleep.
-This year the day of action was on 17.
-March under the theme "Sleep is essential for health".
-We stand behind this motto 100% and are happy that with smartsleep we can contribute to supporting healthy sleep every day.
+Sleep is a fundamental part of our lives and has an important importance for health and daily well-being.
+World Sleep Day is an annual day of action launched by the World Sleep Society to raise awareness of sleep.
+This year the day of action was on the 17th.
+March under the theme “Sleep is essential for health”.
+We stand behind this motto 100% and are pleased that with smartsleep we can help support healthy sleep every day.

-Because we all have to sleep, no matter how old we are, what gender we have or in which country we live.
-And depending on which living or cultural area we are in, there are also interesting differences in sleeping behavior!
+Because we all have to sleep, no matter how old we are, what gender we are or what country we live in.
+And depending on the living or cultural area we live in, there are also interesting differences in sleep behavior!
 We will now show you what differences and similarities there are when it comes to sleep in different regions of the world.

 2. This is how the world sleeps